Skip to main content

 • Machine Readability: The design of content in a format that can be processed and “understood” by computer programs or AI, rather than just being optimized for human visual consumption.

-• LLM (Large Language Model): AI systems, such as GPT-4 or Claude, that process and generate human-like text.
+• LLM (Large Language Model): AI systems that process and generate human-like text, commonly reached through chat interfaces or APIs.

 Plain text docs

 Prove designs its documentation for AI consumption.
-Every page maintains a parallel Markdown representation accessible via the .md extension.
-This helps AI tools and agents consume Prove content.
+Every page maintains a parallel Markdown representation accessible via the .md extension—for example, this page as Markdown.
+That helps AI tools and agents consume Prove content.

 FeatureMarkdown (.md)HTML/JS Rendered Pages